 Senior Research Fellow Dr Sarchil Qader has recently returned from Benin following three weeks providing intensive GIS training and engaging in field work to assist the country’s National Institute of Statistics and Demography (INStaD), National Institute of Geography (IGN) and the University of Abomey Calavi (UAC), as this west African country prepares for its upcoming census.

-Dr Qader is a leading expert in automatic enumeration area (EA) delineation and has developed WorldPop’s user-friendly ‘preEA Tool’.
+Dr Qader is a leading expert in automatic enumeration area (EA) delineation has collaborated with Andy Harfoot of the the University of Southampton’s GeoData research group to develop WorldPop’s user-friendly ‘preEA Tool’.
 The tool is used to produce draft Enumeration Area (EA) boundaries which may be used to support data collection in the field.

 Enumeration Areas are typically areas that can be canvassed by a single data collector while undertaking a survey or census and mapping accurate EA parameters is vital to efficiently survey a country’s population.
 Existing EAs are often incomplete, outdated or missing and developing up to date EAs can be labour and cost intensive.
 This is where our preEA tool is used to improve the accuracy and enable data collectors to work more efficiently in the field.